logoBack to App page

 Add Customers and preview of bundle configuration

-Navigate to Settings in order to determine the minimum and maximum number of duplicates of the bundle that can appear in a single request form.
-Also, you can change the text which is displayed on the Customer Portal as the New bundle button.
+• determine the minimum and maximum number of duplicates of the bundle that can appear in a single request form.

 Info

-If you leave the New bundle button field empty, the name will be set to +New group by default.
+• The character limit in the New bundle button is 50.
+If you leave the field empty, the name will be set to +New group by default.

-Go to Request types to assign the bundle to relevant projects and request types.
+1. Go to Request types to assign the bundle to relevant projects (spaces) and request types.

 Tip

-You can add a single bundle to multiple service projects and request types.
+You can add a single bundle to multiple service projects (spaces) and request types.

-[Optional] To remove the created bundle from the selected project and related request types, use the bin icon next to the project name.
+1. [Optional] To remove the created bundle from the selected project (space) and related request types, use the Bin icon next to the project name.

-[Optional] To remove the created bundle from particular request types, use the bin icon next to the selected request type name.
+2. [Optional] To remove the created bundle from particular request types, use the Bin icon next to the selected request type name.

 Note

-By clicking the Edit form option you are redirected to the Project Settings > Customer form extension view, related to the selected request type, where you can configure the request form.
+By clicking the Edit form option you are redirected to the Space settings > Customer form extension view, related to the selected request type, where you can configure the request form.
 For more information, see Project Configuration.

 Preview the bundle on the Jira Service Management Customer Portal